stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 - B: _"Python can make you itch."_
 - C: _"Mastering Python can fill your pockets."_

-If you threated them as raw IDs, there are different strings, with no notiuon of similarity.
+If you treated them as raw IDs, there are different strings, with no notion of similarity.
 Using string similarity ([Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)), A and B differ by 2 characters, while A and C are 21 characters apart.
 Yet semantically (unless you're allergic to money), A is closer to C than B.

-We can use [OpenAI text-embedding-3-large](https://platform.openai.com/docs/guides/embeddings), to to get the following vectors:
+We can use [OpenAI text-embedding-3-large](https://platform.openai.com/docs/guides/embeddings), to get the following vectors:

 - A: `[-0.003738, -0.033263, -0.017596,  0.029024, -0.015251, ...]`
 - B: `[-0.066795, -0.052274, -0.015973,  0.077706,  0.044226, ...]`